East of England ambulance chiefs deny 'cuts' safety risk

 "The trust's own figures show that, in many areas, staffing levels will be below what is needed for many hours of the day.

-"In rural areas, patients will wait for longer for any member of trust staff to attend in an emergency."'Better for the patient'
+"In rural areas, patients will wait for longer for any member of trust staff to attend in an emergency."

 But ambulance service bosses said the "redesign" of frontline rotas represented a "better" use of resources.